From Points to Multi-Object 3D Reconstruction: Experiments

-\paragraph{How do soft- and hard-labels affect shape estimation?} In \refsec{shape_reconstruction}, we present two approaches to select shape exemplars from the shape database $\mathcal{Z}$.
-The first one optimizes $\mathcal{L}'_{\textbf{z}}$ (\refeq{shape_hard}) using hard-labels, \ie, one-hot encoding of target labels $z$ as presented in \cite{Tatarchenko19CVPR}.
-The second approach $\mathcal{L}_{\textbf{z}}$ (\refeq{shape_soft}) relies on soft-labels taking into consideration the geometric similarity of object shapes, therefore allowing to predict multiple plausible shapes instead of forcing the network to make a hard decision on one particular shape.
-Using the evaluation methodology from \cite{Popov20ECCV}, we measure the shape reconstruction as intersection-over-union (IoU) on a $128^3$ voxel grid (\reftab{soft_hard_labels}).
+\paragraph{How do soft- and hard-labels affect shape estimation?} In \refsec{shape_reconstruction}, we present two approaches to select shape exemplars from the database $\mathcal{Z}$.
+The first one optimizes $\mathcal{L}'_{\textbf{z}}$ (\refeq{shape_hard}) using hard-labels, \ie one-hot encoding of target labels $z$, as done in \cite{Tatarchenko19CVPR}.
+The second approach $\mathcal{L}_{\textbf{z}}$ (\refeq{shape_soft}) relies on soft-labels taking into consideration geometric similarity between objects, therefore allowing to predict multiple plausible shapes instead of forcing the network to make a hard decision on one particular shape.
+Using the evaluation methodology from \cite{Popov20ECCV}, we evaluate shape reconstruction as intersection-over-union (IoU) on a $128^3$ voxel grid (\reftab{soft_hard_labels}).
 We report both mean IoU over all classes and class-agnostic global IoU.
-Our shape-selection mechanism using soft-labels significantly improves shape prediction by $+4.1$ mIoU over the hard-labels baseline \cite{Tatarchenko19CVPR}.
+Our shape-selection mechanism using soft-labels significantly improves shape prediction by $+4.2$ mIoU over the hard-labels baseline \cite{Tatarchenko19CVPR}.

-\paragraph{How does the presented method compare to CoReNet?} First, we compare the reconstruction performance of our method with CoReNet~\cite{Popov20ECCV}.
+\paragraph{Comparison to CoReNet on their datasets and Pix3D} First, we compare our reconstructions to CoReNet~\cite{Popov20ECCV} on their ShapeNet-pairs and ShapeNet-triplets datasets.
 Given an image, \cite{Popov20ECCV} predicts a dense $128^3$ voxel grid.
 Each voxel is either empty or assigned to an object-class, trained with the focal loss ($m_8$)~\circlenum{1} or the IoU loss ($m_9$) \circlenum{2}, see \reftab{corenet_triplet}.
 Our method reaches a higher relative 3D IoU (59.5 \vs 43.9) but does not quite match CoReNet's absolute 3D IoU (36.4 \vs 43.9).
-The relative score takes the maximum possible score into account, \ie, as our model is supervised with clustered shapes (from the shape database $\mathcal{Z}$) it can only be as good as this supervision.
+The relative score takes the maximum possible score into account, \ie as our model is supervised with clustered shapes (from the shape database $\mathcal{Z}$) it can only be as good as this supervision.
 The oracle \circlenum{5} indicates this best possible score for our model, using the ground truth 9-DoF bounding box and the ground truth shapes from $\mathcal{Z}$ used to supervise our model.
 We also perform Procrustes alignment\circlenum{4} to the ground truth to abstract from 9-DoF estimation errors (48\% \vs 36\%).